 - The Grand Village of the Natchez Indians including a presentation on ‘Natchez Indians in Literature’ by Site Director Lance Harris

-- Reading and discussion of Eudora Welty’s A Worn Path, with Nancy McLemore (pending confirmation)
+- Reading and discussion of Eudora Welty’s A Worn Path – with Carolyn Vance Smith, founder of the Natchez Literary and Cinema Celebration

 - The home of Diarist William Johnson, Natchez